kogakure/website-hugo-stefanimhoff.de/app/content/articles/2020-04-18-apps-tools-services.md

 ### Pocket 📱🌐

-[Pocket](https://getpocket.com/) (Premium) is my tool to read save and read my content.
+[Pocket](https://getpocket.com/) (Premium) is my tool to save and read my content.
 Every article, video or content I want to remember I save into Pocket.
 Mozilla bought Pocket and the Firefox browser has the feature built-in.
 I use tags to organise the content.
 Pocket allows reading articles without all the clutter and noise in a font, with line-height and width of your choice.
 I automatically save my favourite articles with IFTTT to Feedly and Pinboard – it’s always a good idea to have your content not just in one service.

 ### Pinboard 🌐